arthurfiorette/axios-cache-interceptor/docs/src/guide/invalidating-cache.md

 When using cache-first approaches to improve performance, data inconsistency becomes your major problem.
 That occurs because **you** can mutate data in the server and **others** also can too.
-Becoming impossible to really know what is the current state of the data at real time without communicating with the server.
+It becomes impossible to really know what the current state of the data is in real time without communicating with the server.

 ::: warning

-**All available revalidation methods only works when the request is successful.**
+**All available revalidation methods only work when the request is successful.**

 If you are wanting to revalidate with a non standard `2XX` status code, make sure to enable it at [`validateStatus`](https://axios-http.com/docs/handling_errors) or revalidate